vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 For more information about the possible security configurations for virtual container hosts, see [Securing Virtual Container Host Connections](security.md).

-**IMPORTANT**: If you assign a static IP address to a virtual container host on the client network by setting the `--client-network-ip` and `--client-network-gateway` options, you do not need to specify any authentication options.
-Otherwise, it is **mandatory** to specify an authentication option when you deploy a virtual container host.
+**IMPORTANT**: If you assign a static IP address to a virtual container host on the client network and you do not specify any authentication options, `vic-machine` behaves in the same way as if you set the `--tls-cname` option.
+If you do not set a static IP address on the virtual container host, it is **mandatory** to specify an authentication option when you deploy a virtual container host.
 For information about setting a static IP address on a virtual container host, see [Options for Specifying a Static IP Address for the Virtual Container Host Endpoint VM](#static-ip) in Advanced Options.
+-->
 The security options also allow you to configure virtual container hosts to connect to insecure registries and download container images by setting the `--insecure-registry` option.

 <a name="tls-cname"></a>